There is only one piece of legislation the state constitution requires the Texas Legislature to pass after it convened Jan. 8: the budget.

 State leaders have pledged to spend no more than $77.4 billion in nondedicated funds for the next budget cycle after the Legislative Budget Board set a mandatory spending growth cap at 10.71 percent in November.

-Lawmakers could tighten the belt even further if conservatives can muster support for austerity.
+They could tighten the belt even further if conservative lawmakers can muster support for austerity.

 "The current fiscal crisis in Washington illustrates the consequences of fiscal irresponsibility: When spending is unchecked, and when vast deficits are accrued, the economy is at grave risk," said John Colyandro, executive director of the Texas Conservative Coalition Research Institute, in a statement.
 "Excessive government spending begets higher taxes, which penalize job growth, investment, savings and innovation in the private-sector economy."